SidduVathar/Data_Structure_and_Algorithms/README.md

-DSA Recap 1 Consist of below concepts:
+DSA Recap file Consist of below concepts:

 1. Introduction to DSA
 2. How to extract the digits